Thru-Hike Tent Materials: Silpoly vs Silnylon vs DCF

 This is very similar to SilNylon but the polyester coating on the fabric gives it a different feel as well as increased durability.

-Benefits to SilPoly Tents
+Benefits of SilPoly Tents

 There are some quality reasons why you should have a tent made from SilPoly which include some of the below: